All About Yarn

 For Craft yarns : ( Knitting and crochet ) important ones are Long Staple , Woollen , Fancy and Short Staple

-Natural fibres versus Synthetic fibres
+Natural fibers versus Synthetic fibers

 Natural fibres as name suggests are found in nature , main sources are Plants and Animals , examples of Plant fibres are Cotton , Hemp , Jute , Flax etc etc examples of Animal fibres are Merino ( Wool ) , Alpaca , Mohair , Cashmere , Silk , Yak , Quivit , Pashmina , Angora etc etc .
-Please check out our 2021 calendars for both categories of fibres 2021 Calendar Synthetic fibres are man made , can be derived from crude oil , or other polymers , these can ne tailor made to fit any system of spinning – we can control staple length , microns ( in synthetic fibres thickness is defined in terms of denier ) some of the common Synthetic fibres are , Acrylic , Polyester , Viscose , Nylon ( Polyamide ) , Poly propylene etc etc , These can be used on any basic system of spinning provided they are manufactured to the specifications to run on that system
+Please check out our 2021 calendars for both categories of fibers 2021 Calendar Synthetic fibers are man made , can be derived from crude oil , or other polymers , these can ne tailor made to fit any system of spinning – we can control staple length , microns ( in synthetic fibers thickness is defined in terms of denier ) some of the common Synthetic fibers are , Acrylic , Polyester , Viscose , Nylon ( Polyamide ) , Poly propylene etc etc , These can be used on any basic system of spinning provided they are manufactured to the specifications to run on that system

-Craft Yarns ( Knitting and Crochet yarns )
+Craft Yarns (Knitting and Crochet yarns)